forta-network/docs/docs/best-practices.md

 Try to make use of concurrency to maximize performance.
 For example, if firing multiple network calls to do some calculation, you can fire all the requests at the same time using something like `Promise.all` in Javascript.

-## Don't include sensitive information
+## Obfuscate sensitive information

-Be sure not to include sensitive information, such as API keys, in your code.
+Be sure not to obfuscate sensitive information, such as API keys, in your code.
 Agent images are stored in a public repository where anyone can access and inspect the code.
+See the pattern for [hiding sensitive data](sensitive-data.md).

 ## Beware of case-sensitivity